<%@ Language=JavaScript %> SchraderhausK9.com - +1.253.843.1123 PST - German Shepherd Working Dogs

 puppy kibble....

-We recommend that your puppy be switched from puppy food to adult food beginning at 5 months which has a lower protein level.
-Maintaining a lower and consistent protein intake helps to insure that the growth your puppy puts into his bones is done at a steady, even and consistent rate and does not contribute to sudden growth spurts.
-This will allow your pup to develop strong, solid and healthy bones, and will help your dog be less prone to HD, arthritis and many bone disorders such as OCD which can create problems for them even at an early age as well as in their later years...
+We recommend that your puppy be started on and maintained on a good large breed puppy adult food beginning when they arrive to you, using one which has a lower protein level.
+Maintaining a lower and consistent protein intake helps to insure that the growth your puppy puts into his bones is done at a steady, even and consistent rate and does not contribute to accellerated and sudden growth spurts.
+This will allow your pup to develop strong, solid and healthy bones, and will help your dog be less prone to HD, arthritis and many bone disorders such as OCD , HOD or Panosteitis which can create problems for them even at an early age as well as in their later years...

 Puppies should receive 1/2 cup raw meat (or canned) daily; Adults should receive 1 Cup raw meat (or canned) daily along with their quality dry kibble and supplements.